hdoro/hdoro/README.md

 ![Screenshot of the homepage of Gororobas](./gororobas.png)

-🥕 [Gororobas](http://github.com/hdoro/gororobas) is my current attempt at bridging my passion for Agroecology and software.
-Currently it's a collaborative wiki and note-taking platform on all-things planting and cooking.
+🥕 [Gororobas](http://github.com/hdoro/gororobas) is my current attempt at bridging my passion for Agroecology and software: a collaborative wiki and note-taking platform on all-things planting and cooking.
 Winner of Gel Data 2024 hackathon (form.
 EdgeDB).